michelle95n/MovieRecommendation/README.md

 ## Sentiment analysis

 The sentiment of a text gives a happiness score for one or more words.
-The scale is from 1 - the least happy to 9 - the most happy.
-A happiness score of 5 is neutral.
+The scale is from 1, the least happy, to 9, the most happy, and 5 being neutral.
 In this way it is possible to see whether a word or text is negative or positive.

-By using the sentiment an analysis is made based on the plot description for a movie and the tags given by users.
+By using the sentiment, an analysis is made based on the plot description for a movie and the tags given by users.
 By doing this the overall sentiment for a genre is found in both cases.
-This will show if the plot description and tags given by users agrees with each other.
+This will show if some genres are more negative or positive than others, and also if the plot description and tags given by users agrees with each other.

 ### Sentiment for plot description
 First of all the sentiment for the plot description is looked at.
 The large dataset from GroupLens was combined with the dataset from Kaggle.
 In this way the subset of movies was found such that a new dataset with around 14,000 movies were created with a corresponding plot description.